newrelic-experimental/tsm-enablement-workshops/otel-collector-demo/Activity-3.md

 ```
 > This processor transforms log lines.
 The log line body is converted to attributes using [`ParseJSON()`](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/pkg/ottl/ottlfuncs/README.md#parsejson).
 We then discard the body.

-2. Add the transform processor reference to the list of `processors:` for the logs pipline:
+2. Add the transform processor reference to the list of `processors:` for the logs pipeline:

 ```
 service: